 Go Beyond the Traditional HUD

 Creating a HUD that will fit into the gameplay and style of your game is essential.
-While a feature-rich HUD may be great for some games, a simplistic HUD can be just as effective or more.
+While a feature-rich HUD may be great for some games, a simplistic HUD can be just as effective for others.
 It all depends on the player experience you want.
-So when you're ready to create the heads up display for your next game, make sure you're designing the HUD to enhance the player's experience and never give the player an overload of information.
+When you're ready to create the heads-up display for your next game, make sure you're designing the HUD to enhance the player's experience and never to give the player an overload of information.
 Ideally, you want a HUD that stops feeling like a HUD, and instead becomes a diegetic interface that feels like a natural part of the game world.

-To learn more about HUD design, check out this tutorial on Unity Mobile Game Development: User Interface Design and keep learning with more game development tutorials.
+To learn more about video game HUD design, check out these game development tutorials.